koljapluemer/obsidian-the-queue/README.md

 6. information outdated
 7. ...

-We recommend using a tag like `#needs-improvement` or a link to a note with aliases like `[[needs-improvement|no citations]]` so that you keep a good overview over your problematic notes.
-It just has to include the string `needs-improvement`.
+We recommend using a tag like `#needs-improvement` or a link to a note with aliases, like `[[needs-improvement|no citations]]`, so that you keep a good overview of your problematic notes.

+Whatever your specific setup is, just include the text `needs-improvement` somewhere on a note and *The Queue* knows what's up.

 Your queue will then occasionally prompt you to improve such a note.

 #### Additional, (secret) types

 *The [type list at the beginning of the chapter](#types-of-notes) is actually not exhaustive.
 They are some additional types that the software uses internally.
-Unless you are transferring from a different system or hacking the system on an advanced level, you will never need to set them.
+Unless you are transferring from a different system or hacking your queue on an advanced level, you will never need to set them.
 Anyways, for completion's sake, here they are:*

 |  `q-type` value  | Usage |
 | --- | --- |